Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

 ```

 * The configuration is refreshed based on application activities.
   * The configuration is cached and the default cache expiration time is 30 seconds.
 The configuration won't be refreshed until the cache expiration time window is reached.
-This value can be modified, for example,
+This value can be modified, see example below.
   * In a web application, this library will signal configuration refresh automatically as long as there are incoming requests to the application.
+This is done by listening for ServletRequestHandledEvents.
-  * In a non-web application, the user needs to call AzureCloudConfigRefresh's refreshConfigurations method to signal configuration refresh at places where application activities occur.
+  * In a non-web application, the user needs to call AzureCloudConfigRefresh's `refreshConfigurations` method to signal configuration refresh at places where application activities occur.
+AzureCloudConfigRefresh can be accessed via dependency injection.
+Web based applications can also use this method, though both methods will still only update when the cache has expired. `refreshConfigurations` will return a `Future<Boolean>`, the resulting Boolean can be checked to see if a refresh event was triggered. **Note:** This does not mean the updated has been completed, only that a request was made to have the configurations updated.

 ```properties
 spring.cloud.azure.appconfiguration.cache-expiration = 60